serverless/examples/aws-python-pynamodb-s3-sigurl/README.md

 In case you expect a lot of traffic fluctuation we recommend to checkout this guide on how to auto scale DynamoDB [https://aws.amazon.com/blogs/aws/auto-scale-dynamodb-with-dynamic-dynamodb/](https://aws.amazon.com/blogs/aws/auto-scale-dynamodb-with-dynamic-dynamodb/)

+## Troubleshoot

+If you experience any issue while building requirements, please refer to the [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements) readme and use an alternate method to build requirements (pipenv, docker, binary path override).